joesb/helios360/content/handbook/strategy/first-30-days.md

 As you're listening, be aware particularly of responses like:

-- 'oh, that's the way we do things around here,' or
+- 'oh, that's just the way we do things around here,' or
 - 'well, that's how Serena/Jeff/whoever prefers things to be done,' or worse
 - 'ah, we've tried that before and it just doesn't work for us'.